 This is where the conversation shifts from compliance to strategy.
 ESG becomes meaningful when a company’s products, services, or operating model actively contributes to long-term sustainability outcomes, whether accelerating the energy transition, enabling supply chain transparency, or improving resilience to climate and regulatory risks.

 In these cases, ESG is more than a report.
 It’s a lens through which companies make decisions, allocate capital, and create value.
+That distinction matters.
+Investors increasingly look for ESG utility, not formality.

 Capital Follows ESG That Works